London to Lisboa

 Two tests follow the 10am start at Brooklands Museum before the event heads south to Portsmouth Ferry port, via a couple of Regularities and a Tea Halt, before boarding Brittany Ferries overnight sailing to the picturesque French port of St Malo.

 A short liaison section after disembarking the ferry will lead crews to the official restart in France and will give crews the chance to acclimatise to driving abroad.
-The morning will guide crews south east on this edition of London to Lisbon, in time for a lunch halt at one of the most infamous race tracks of the world, Le Mans.
+The morning will guide crews south east on this edition of London to Lisbon.
 The afternoon route will be pleasant for crews as they meander through the Loire Countryside before arriving at Poitiers for a well-earned rest.

 Today the route continues to wind its way through central France, through the farmlands of the Charente region before delving into the Dordogne region and returning to possibly the most highly acclaimed lunch halt from previous editions of the event for a slightly extended lunch for crews to truely savour the experience.
 The afternoon will continue through the Dordogne to the wonderfully relaxing 17th-century Abbaye du Capucins.